 If you are looking for a Christian group, we hope this helps you with your initial selection of possibilities.
 Christian life at USC is amazing!
 We have very many Christian clubs, so choosing one can be confusing.
 If you’d like some guidance about which one might be right for you, contact Rev. Jim Burklo, Senior Associate Dean of Religious Life or Bekah Estrada, co-Director of Christian Life.
+The Christian Life Team fosters coordination and cooperation among our 50+ Christian clubs.

 In addition to doctrinal differences among these clubs, there are differences in the programs and events that they offer.
 Each club has a unique mix that may include Bible study, community service, worship/prayer, fellowship/fun, and evangelism/proselytizing.
 What “mix” is right for you?
 Odds are, you’ll find the club that matches!